liferay/liferay-frontend-projects/general/react_dnd.md

 ### Hook config object (most important properties)

 - `accept`: Required.
-This must be set with the item type you want drop to react to.
+This must be set with the item type you want drop to accept.

 - `canDrop`: Optional.
 Use it to specify whether the drop target is able to accept the item.
 If you want to always allow it, just omit this method.